prodverbs/prodverbs/improving_reliability_doesnt_always.md

 Many major incidents are triggered by:
 * An attempt to resolve minor incidents through manual intervention
-* Unexpected behavior of a subsystem designed to improve reliability (gone haywire)
+* Unexpected behavior of a subsystem designed to improve reliability

 See also: [Global systems fail globally](global_systems_fail_globally.md)